rapidsai/integration/README.md

 ## dask Metapackage

-This repository provides metapackages for pip and conda that centralize the dask version dependency across RAPIDS. dask's API instability means that each RAPIDS release must pin to a very specific dask release to avoid incompatibilities.
+This repository provides metapackages for pip and conda that centralize the dask version dependency across RAPIDS.
+Dask's API instability means that each RAPIDS release must pin to a very specific dask release to avoid incompatibilities.
 These metapackages provide a centralized, versioned storehouse for that pinning.
 The `rapids_dask_dependency` encodes both `dask` and `distributed` requirements.